The Commercial Determinants of Health and Evidence Synthesis (CODES): methodological guidance for systematic reviews

 Description

-CODES provides guidance on CDOH-focussed SRs, from shaping the review question, through to disseminating the review.
+CODES provides guidance on CDOH-focussed systematic reviews, from shaping the review question, through to disseminating the review.
 Existing methods guidance was used to identify key stages and provide a structure for the CODES guidance.
 The main objective of the session is to (i) present the guidance and initiate a discussion on its potential use and value to reviewers working in the field of CDOH, and (ii) to identify next steps for the development and implementation of CODES guidance.

-This presentation will highlight the special methodological and other considerations for CDOH reviews, including equity considerations, and provide pointers to areas for future methodological and guideline development.
-More generally, CODES will contribute to the reliability and utility of CDOH reviews (thus contributing to the Colloquium theme of “ Producing Trusted Evidence) and will help stimulate the production of reviews which are less affected by commercial biases, and more likely to improve the health and wellbeing of patients and the wider public.
+This session will highlight the special methodological and other considerations for CDOH reviews, including equity considerations, and provide pointers to areas for future methodological and guideline development.
+More generally, CODES will contribute to the reliability and utility of CDOH reviews (in line with the Colloquium theme of “Producing Trusted Evidence") and will help stimulate the production of reviews which are less affected by commercial biases, and more likely to improve the health and wellbeing of patients and the wider public.
 A member of the public will help design the session.

 Target audience: Review authors